modelica-university/homepage/SETUP.md

 You can use Netlify to deploy if you:

--   Associate the GitHub repository with a site,
+-   Associate the GitHub repository with a Netlify site,
 -   Set the `base` directory to `.`
 -   Use `yarn build && yarn export` as the `build` command
 -   Specify `out` as the `publish` directory.

 ## Installation

+Now if you really want to know all the gory details, let's start with the installation.
 First, initialize your current directory as an `npm` package:

 ```